 Excluded people are prohibited from cross-examining a protected person without VCAT’s permission (s 233D).
 In such proceedings, it is appropriate to use remote witness facilities for hearings.
 Applicants can have a support person or representative at the hearing.

 Applications to VCAT for termination and/or creation of a tenancy agreement on the basis of an intervention order should be made using a Protected Person Application, available on the VCAT website.
 This is important to ensure the protected person’s address is not inadvertently disclosed.

 Parties affected by intervention orders should seek support of the family violence support workers in both the Magistrates’ Court and VCAT.

-A person who has been given an immediate Notice to Vacate should straightaway contact Tenants Victoria for advice (see “Contacts”).
+If you have been given an immediate Notice to Vacate, contact Tenants Victoria straightaway (see “Contacts”).

 The RT Act permits a landlord to give the tenant a Notice to Vacate in certain circumstances.
 The amount of time the landlord must give the tenant to vacate varies depending on the type of notice given.

 The only party that can lawfully enforce an eviction is the police, and this requires a warrant to be issued by VCAT.
 Warrants are only issued by VCAT if a possession order has been made by VCAT after hearing the matter.
 A possession order hearing can only take place if a tenant has not left in response to a valid Notice to Vacate that has been served correctly.

 Thus, a tenant does not need to vacate on the termination date given in the Notice to Vacate.
 If the tenant remains in possession of the premises the tenancy agreement is not terminated until a warrant of possession is executed.
 If the tenant wishes to remain in the premises there may be grounds on which they can challenge a Notice to Vacate.
 (See “Procedure for ending a tenancy”).